nualagr/dargan-health-foods/TESTING.md

 This new structure was then reflected in the OrderLineItem Model where the subtotal for each lineitem is calculated.
 An issue arose relating to a User's past orders however.
 The Order model accesses the 'product.price' through a Foreign Key to the Product model.
 This points to the price for that product, as it appears, currently, in the database.
-The Order, however, needed to reference the price, as it existed, when the order was originally placed.
+The Order, however, needed to reference the price, as it existed, when the Order was originally placed.
 This original price had been, and still is, stored in the Order model within the json string of the `original_cart`.
 To facilitate easier access to this vital piece of information, a new field, `product_price_paid`, was added to the OrderLineItem model.
 This value is now set when the OrderLineItem is saved.
-It is this field that is now accessed and displayed within each order on the profile.html 'My Orders' tab.
+It is this field that is now accessed and displayed within each Order on the `profile.html` 'My Orders' tab.

 <br>